 Montalcino – San Quirico d’Orcia – Castiglione d’Orcia – Castelnuovo dell’Abate Loop

-Yet another great loop, 32 miles and 3,850 feet of climbing, covering beautiful terrain and visiting stunning hilltop towns.
+Yet another great clockwise loop, 32 miles and 3,850 feet of climbing, covering beautiful terrain and visiting stunning hilltop towns.
 This ride includes a side trip to the amazing Roc d’Orcia.
 We went up a new one-way road that included sections of greater than 20%.
-If you want to avoid this, just stay on the main road.
-If you go up to the Roc d’Orcia using our GPX file, ignore the short out-and-back mistake on the other side of the Roc d’Orcia 🙂 Here’s the Ride with GPS link.
+If you want to avoid this brutally steep section, ignore the GPX file and just stay on the main road.
+Here’s the Ride with GPS link.

 Castiglioncello – Chianni Loop

 I did this loop on a rather dismal day but really enjoyed it anyway.
 The whole loop is about 44 miles with 4,100 feet of climbing.
-The first 7.5 km are on busy roads and not much fun, but after that the roads are much quieter and more enjoyable.
+The first 7.5 km are on busy roads and not much fun (at least during rush hour), but after that the roads are much quieter and more enjoyable.
 The ride starts with a long climb through Castellina Marittima, then after that there are miles and miles of wonderful rolling riding through very pretty countryside.

 At one point there was a lovely feeling of remoteness and some great downhill switchbacks, but after that the whole thing feels very comfortable and pretty.
 I though this loop was well worth doing if you are in this seaside area.
 Here’s the Ride with GPS link.